mwfj/reactor_server_cpp/docs/http2.md

 - Each stream's creation time is tracked.
 The connection deadline is set to `oldest_incomplete_start + request_timeout_sec`.
 - When the deadline fires, only the expired stream(s) are RST'd (`RST_STREAM(CANCEL)`).
 Healthy streams on the same connection are unaffected.
-- The `DeadlineTimeoutCb` returns `true` (keep connection alive) after RST'ing expired streams and re-arming the deadline for remaining ones.
+- The `DeadlineTimeoutCb` returns `true` (keep connection alive) after RST'ing expired streams.
+- **Safety deadline for idle_timeout_sec=0:** After resetting all streams, if no active streams remain and `idle_timeout_sec` is disabled, a safety deadline of `request_timeout_sec` is armed to prevent the connection from staying open forever.
+This only fires when the connection is truly idle (no active streams) — it never tears down healthy sibling streams.
+- Rejected streams (e.g. 417 half-open) are included in both deadline calculation and `ResetExpiredStreams`, ensuring they don't escape timeout enforcement or consume `max_concurrent_streams` slots indefinitely.
-- Once all incomplete streams are resolved, the deadline is cleared and `idle_timeout` governs.
+- Once all incomplete/rejected streams are resolved, the deadline is cleared and `idle_timeout` governs.
 - New streams cannot extend the deadline for older stalled streams (the deadline always reflects the oldest incomplete stream).

+### Handshake + Request Timeout

+For TLS connections, the total timeout exposure is up to `2 x request_timeout_sec`: one window for the TLS handshake + protocol detection, and a separate window for the first HTTP request.
+This is intentional — separating handshake and request timeouts is standard (cf. nginx `ssl_handshake_timeout` vs `client_header_timeout`).
+The handshake deadline is set in `HandleNewConnection` and reset by the protocol handler once it takes over.

 ## Output Backpressure

 `SendPendingFrames()` stops pulling frames from nghttp2 when the transport output buffer exceeds a high watermark (`max(128KB, max_frame_size)`).
-At least one frame is always pulled per call so control frames (SETTINGS ACK, GOAWAY) are never blocked.
-When the buffer drains to zero, `OnSendComplete()` schedules async resume via `RunOnDispatcher()`.
+At least one frame is always pulled per call so control frames (SETTINGS ACK, GOAWAY) from the current `ReceiveData` call are delivered.
+Once `output_deferred_` is set, subsequent calls return immediately until `ResumeOutput()` clears the flag.
 This bounds per-connection output buffering and prevents slow peers from causing unbounded memory growth.

+Resume happens at two points:
+- **`OnSendComplete()`** (buffer drains to zero): schedules async resume via `RunOnDispatcher()`.
+- **`OnWriteProgress()`** (partial write, buffer below watermark): resumes deferred output at the low watermark so multiplexed streams make progress without waiting for full drain.
+Uses a `write_progress_callback` fired from `ConnectionHandler::CallWriteCb()` after each successful partial write.

+If the connection is closing (`IsClosing()`), `SendPendingFrames` breaks the loop early to avoid wasting CPU serializing frames for a disconnected peer.

 ## Limitations